Table of Contents

-- Stereotactic radiation therapy (photon beam, gamma knife and linear accelerator [LINAC], or proton beam).
+- Stereotactic radiation therapy (photon beam, gamma knife, linear accelerator [LINAC], or proton beam).

-In patients with microprolactinoma, if the dopamine agonists are not tolerated or are contraindicated for any reason, hormonal replacement is a valid alternative to relieve the patient of symptoms related to hypogonadism.
-It is considered in patients who are not interested in fertility and want to get rid of symptoms such as menstrual abnormalities, sexual dysfunction, etc. Testosterone is used for men, and oral contraceptives are used for premenopausal women.
+In patients with microprolactinoma, if the dopamine agonists are not tolerated or are contraindicated for any reason, hormonal replacement is a valid alternative for relieving symptoms related to hypogonadism.
+This is considered for patients who are not interested in fertility and want to eliminate symptoms such as menstrual abnormalities, sexual dysfunction, etc. Testosterone is used for men, and oral contraceptives are used for premenopausal women.
 There may be a slight increase in prolactin levels in these patients.
 It is important to be careful: use low doses of estradiol (≤30 μg/day) and closely monitor prolactin levels and tumor growth in these patients.

-1. A 32-year-old woman visits her gynecologist complaining of a period of frequent white discharge from her nipples.
-Past medical history reveals that she has been amenorrheic for the last four months.
-Her neural examination, including visual acuity, is fine.
-Laboratory investigation results are yet to come.
-Which of the following results do you expect in such a patient?
+1. A 32-year-old woman presents to her gynecologist complaining of frequent white discharge from her nipples.
+Past medical history shows that she has been amenorrheic for the last 4 months.
+Her neural examination results, including visual acuity, are normal.
+Laboratory test results are yet to come.
+Which of the following results do you expect in this patient?